This article may contain compensated links. Please read the disclosure for more info.

 Print and learn to play piano scales in major and minor as well as in other interesting modes, in the lessons below.
 This is a resource with free piano lessons and printable scale charts for beginners.
 Let's get playing!

 Learning and practicing scales is an important part of learning how to play the piano.
 The study of scales will teach you about technique, proper fingering, as well as one of the most important building blocks of a musical composition; the tonality, or Key.

-Good news is that the most common scales used for piano playing are actually not that many, and doesn’t take very long to learn either!
+Good news is that the most common scales used for piano playing are not that many, and they don’t take very long to learn either!

 Starting at a slow tempo and then gradually building up speed is also important.
 Remember that you will not learn scales faster if you start playing them fast.

 It’s also useful to learn how to use a metronome and check how your speed improves day by day.
-Although it's a good idea to do every day as a warm up and technique routine, don't overdo it.
+Although it's a good idea to practice playing scales every day as a warm up and technique routine, don't overdo it.

 Try to not spend more than about 20% of your practice time for scale practice.

 Tip: Get yourself a good piano scales sheet music book like: The Complete Book of Scales, Chords and Arpeggios.
 Every serious pianist needs something like this as a reference.

 The piano scale charts show you exactly how the scales look like on the piano keyboard.
 The charts are great for visual learners, and for learning scales quickly by heart.

 Scales are not just major and minor you know!
 Here are some more to learn about: